viewmaster111/SpeedTest-1/README.md

 Update: [here](https://github.com/jdc20181/SpeedTest/blob/gh-pages/maintenance.pdf) is the PDF of the schedule.
 Few notes: Not written in stone, The release dates are not guaranteed, not all were included.
 More or less maintenance could occur.

-The update includes:

- - [x] An official "The Internet For Everyone" page.
-A SpeedTest Project.

- - [x] Bug Fixes and tweaks.

- - [x] UI Improvments

 #Open Beta Tester version to be launched. *Now Launched!*

 You can now access the Beta Tester Version from the Home Screen.
 Or see it right [here](https://jdc20181.github.io/SpeedTest/Beta/beta.html)